 This page is dedicated to informing citizens about various scams.
 Those who commit scams often migrate to other areas to unsuspecting victims.
-Please take a look below at some of our partner agency's flyers to see if you recognize any of the details.

 If you recognize any of the individuals below, NO NOT attempt to contact them or apprehend them in any way.
 Call 911, or if you wish to remain anonymous, leave pertinent information on our anonymous tip line.

 Blood Jade Bracelet and Herbal Doctor/Purification Scam (San Francisco)

 During the past several months, there has been a number of reported incidents in San Francisco's Chinese community.
 In this scam, the victim is approached by one or two suspects looking for a business.
 They engage the victim in a conversation about a blood jade bracelet bringing them good luck and asked if the victim would like to buy it.
 A third suspect enters the conversation and acknolwedges that the bracelet has a high value.
 The suspects tell the victim the bracelet is worth $35-$40K, and they would sell it to the victim for $15-$16K.
 The victim pays the amount and later discovers the bracelet is worthless.